snotskie/ttrpg/md/index.md

 <!-- _paginate: skip -->

 > Tiny bit of humanity,
-> Blessed with your mother’s face,
+> Blessed with your mother's face,
-> And cursed with your father’s mind.
+> And cursed with your father's mind.
 >
 > &mdash;James Weldon Johnson, [*A Poet to His Baby Son*](https://www.poetryfoundation.org/poems/49051/a-poet-to-his-baby-son)